Azure-Samples/contoso-chat/docs/index.md

 # AI Tour Lab: Build a Retail Copilot Code-First on Azure AI

-This lab is offered as an **instructor-led** session at Microsoft AI Tour 2024-2025 on the Prototype to Production track.
+These are participant instructions for the **instructor-led** session at Microsoft AI Tour 2024-2025 on the Prototype to Production track.

 If you're not at an AI Tour event right now, you can register for an upcoming event in a city near you.